-The Emerald Outback is a network of five named trails, two grassy roads, a gravel bailout road and a mountain bike skills area.
+The Emerald Outback is a network of nine named trails, two grassy roads, a gravel bailout road and a mountain bike skills area.
 The trails are designed with both hikers and bikers in mind.
 For bikers, these offer some of the best flowing single- and double-track trails in North Carolina.
-Here are descriptions of each trail ...
+Here are descriptions of some trails ...

 OZ FOREST RUN